pingcap/tidb/docs/design/2021-09-22-stale-read.md

 SELECT * FROM t AS OF TIMESTAMP NOW() - INTERVAL 20 SECOND WHERE id = 1;
 ```

-6. Use Stale Read with given max tolerant staleness in interactive transaction:
+6. Use Stale Read with given max tolerant staleness in an interactive transaction:

 ```sql
 START TRANSACTION READ ONLY AS OF timestamp NOW() - INTERVAL 20 SECOND;